How to Interviewtutorial how-to interview career

 Don’t get me wrong: resumes are still important for getting your foot in the door in the first place.
 I’d also recommend putting your info out there on sites like LinkedIn, Monster.com, and Stack Overflow Jobs.
 But your resume is only one part of what you should be focusing on.

 You’re also optimizing for multiple metrics with a resume.
 To demonstrate what I mean, let’s use an extreme example: one way to get the attention of a bunch of recruiters on LinkedIn is to add every possible language and framework, even if you’ve never used them.
 The recruiters will do a keyword search, you’ll show up in the results, and you’re in.
 But not quite: when you get to the interview, it’s going to be pretty obvious that your resume wasn’t accurate.

-More realistically, I’ve seen people with resumes that listed every language or tool they’ve ever used, even if they only used it once.
+More realistically, I’ve seen resumes that listed every language or tool the interviewee ever used, even if they only used it once.
 On one hand this might have helped them get the attention of a recruiter, but on the other hand it ends up looking a little unprofessional in the later stages of the process.

 So it’s a bit of a balancing act: you want to build your resume in a way that attracts attention, but doesn’t list anything that isn’t true.

 In other words, anything you put on your resume is fair game in an interview.
 If you put C++ on your resume, expect a question about C++.
 So if the only time you used C++ was in a class years ago, maybe just leave it off.
 You don’t lose points for admitting you aren’t familiar with something, as long as it’s not on your resume.
 In fact, you gain points for honesty, and you come across as more competent in what you do know.

 Like I mentioned above, I don’t think any one resource is the end-all-be-all of interview prep.
 The process of breaking a problem down into smaller steps is way more important than memorizing a bunch of algorithms, and writing real code is better practice than reading a bunch of theory.